ninjawarrior1337/hanamaru-go/README.md

 Everything has been rewritten in Go which makes the new project more memory and CPU efficient.
 The framework has been written by hand to provide a nicer dev experience, and some custom tooling was built to implement linking commands to the framework.
-Also because Go is the base of the language, the entire project can be put into a single binary with the help of pkger.
+Also because Go is the base of the language, the entire project can be put into a single binary with the help of Go 1.16's `//go:embed`.

 ## Ok that's cool but what about the bot iself.
 ### JP Features